-Various countries and organizations, such as the American College of Sports Medicine and the World Health Organization (WHO), have developed guidelines on PA to offer evidencebased recommendations for individuals of all ages and health conditions.
-These guidelines cover different dimensions of PA, including mode, frequency, duration, and intensity, as well as various domains such as leisure time, transportation, occupation, and domestic activity. allowing for personalized recommendations [31].
+Various countries and organizations, such as the American College of Sports Medicine and the Health Organization (WHO), developed guidelines on PA to offer evidencebased recommendations for individuals of all ages and health conditions.
+These guidelines cover different dimensions of PA, including mode, frequency, duration, and intensity, as well as domains such leisure various as transportation, occupation, and domestic activity, allowing for personalized recommendations [31].
 It is important to recognize that different PA domains have distinct impacts on health and should be considered separately.
 For example, an increase in occupational activity may lead to a decrease in leisure time activity, potentially resulting in an overall rise in sedentary behavior.
 Increased sedentary time and inadequate sleep have been associated with adverse health outcomes and premature mortality [32].